ajitjadhavIT/test-model/README.md

 # test-model
- I can explain about neural netwok in deep (mathematical part)
+ explained about neural netwok in deep (mathematical part)

+back proposation will be coming soon......................